The 7 Gifts of the Holy Spirit

 We see these 7 gifts of the Holy Spirit perfectly modeled in Jesus Christ.
 In fact, where these gifts are listed is actually a prophecy about the coming Messiah.
 (Isaiah 11:2)

-The 7 Gifts of the Holy Spirit - 1.
-Wisdom
+1. The First Gift of the Holy Spirit - Wisdom

 Wisdom is the divine gift to make wise choices for our soul, based on the truth.